raspberrypilearning/storytime/worksheet.md

 3. Next, type the start of your story, for example `Once upon a time, there was a`.

-4. Leave a space and then close your qoutation marks `"`.
+4. Leave a space and then close your quotation marks `"`.

 5. Now you can add a random player role by typing `+ player_role +`.